 - STEP 9.
-For 25-kV Fault Fiter Electronic Power Fuses: De-energize, test, and properly ground the mounting in accordance with local operating practices, and then remove the fuse from its mounting by hand using suitable personal protective equipment (PPE). - STEP 10.
-Hang the dual-purpose front barrier in its normal, suspended position using the Grappler tool.
-See Figure 19 onpage 17.
-Also install the optional inner barrier panel, if furnished.
-Then, close and latch the doors, and padlock securely.
+For 25-kV Fault Fiter Electronic Power Fuses: De-energize, test, and properly ground the mounting in accordance with safe operating procedures and rules, and then remove the fuse from its mounting by hand using suitable personal protective equipment (PPE). - STEP 10.
+Hang the optional dual-purpose front barrier in it's normal, suspended position using the Grappler tool.
+See Figure 20 on page 23.
+Also, install the optional inner barrier panel, if furnished.
+Then, close and latch the doors and padlock securely.
 Pull on the doors to verify they are securely latched.

-If fuses are removed from the mountings, they should be stored in a clean, dry location.
+Always store fuses in a clean, dry location.
 Do not store end-fittings, holders, interrupting modules, or current-limiting fuses in high-voltage compartments unless the unit is equipped with the optional Fuse Storage feature.